hdShang/arxiv-daily/docs/cs-LG/2025-05-02/papers/250500926v3-how-transformers-learn-regular-language-recognition-a-theoretical-st.md

 ---
 layout: default
-title: How Transformers Learn Regular Language Recognition: A Theoretical Study on Training Dynamics and Implicit Bias
+title: "How Transformers Learn Regular Language Recognition: A Theoretical Study on Training Dynamics and Implicit Bias"
 ---

 # How Transformers Learn Regular Language Recognition: A Theoretical Study on Training Dynamics and Implicit Bias